- Creativity techniques: Brainstorming

 4. They brainstorm again ideas for the imaginary problem and make a list of solutions.

-6. The participant apply ideas from the imaginary brainstorming to the real problem statement.
+6. Bridging the gap: The participant apply ideas from the imaginary brainstorming to the real problem statement.
+They try to identify connections between the imaginary scenarios and the real problem.

 7. They analyse all of the ideas (real, imaginary and combined) and take forward those of most interest.